RylieHolmes/Rust-Script-DONT-USE-/README.md

 ## 📄 License

-No License. avalible for public use and modification.
+No License.
+Available for public use and modification.